juancheeeto/CLASIFICADOR/README.md

 # CLASIFICADOR
-clasificator of different steel materials using convolutional neural network
+Clasificator of different steel materials using convolutional neural network